judus/minimal-framework/README.md

 ---
 #### TODOs until v1.0.0
-- Restructure for a event based system
-- It should not be necessary to require anything else than IOC and events
 - More tests for the core packages
 - Test all the complementary libraries
 - Api documentation